ZopRATec/zopra.core/docs/getting_started.md

 mgr here/geometry;

 Find the table
-tablename string:point;
+table string:point;
-tobj      python: mgr.tableHandler[tablename];
+tobj  python: mgr.tableHandler[table];

 Get all entries and the label for the table entries python:    tobj.getEntries();
 label python:      tobj.getLabel();
 attributes python: tobj.getColumnDefs(vis_only=True).keys();
 one_entry python:  tobj.getEntry(1);
-same_entry python: mgr.getEntry(tablename, 1);
+same_entry python: mgr.getEntry(table, 1);
 \endcode

 The first statement returns all entries in the table "rectangle".
 The "getLabel"-method returns the label of the table.
 You can also use it to get the labels of each attribute of the table by calling it with an attribute name as parameter.
 To get a list of all columns, use the "getColumnDefs"-method.
 It returns a dictionary with the column names as keys and the column definition dictionary containing more info about each column as values.
 Since we only need the names, we use the "keys"-method of the dictionary to get the list of keys.

 There are two ways to get one exact entry of a table identified by its autoid: You can request it directly from that table (line 4) or use a function in the manager to do the same for you, by giving it the tablename and autoid as parameters (line 5).
-The difference is that you can�t alter the ZMOMTable "getEntry"-method, but you can overwrite the manager�s "getEntry"-method.
+The difference is that you can't alter the ZMOMTable "getEntry"-method, but you can overwrite the manager's "getEntry"-method.
 In this way, you are for example able to load related entries and store them inside you entry.
 Since all operations that are using the cache actually deliver copies instead of the cached entries, you do no need to worry about accidentally cached items, but you also cannot use the cache to store anything else then the plain entry.

 The return value of the entry gathering functions like "getEntries" (see chapter 9) are lists of entries.
 Each entry is a dictionary.
 To display the label and all attributes of all entries, you could use a TAL-statement as follows (in combination with the previous define statements):